cap-js/docs/node.js/events.md

 })
 ```

-Keep in mind that multiple requests (that is, instances of `cds.Request`) may share the same incoming http request and outgoing http response (for example, in case of an OData batch request).
+Keep in mind that multiple requests (that is, instances of `cds.Request`) may share the same incoming HTTP request and outgoing HTTP response (for example, in case of an OData batch request).